-About 200,000 tribal populations including the Mursi tribe have been living in southwest Ethiopia i.e. besides the lower OMO river valley.
+About 200,000 tribal people, including the Mursi tribe, live in southwest Ethiopia i.e. besides the lower OMO river valley.
 Further, seven more tribes can be accounted for.
-However, the hydroelectric plant Gibe III has been constructed by the Italians in 2006.
+However, the hydroelectric plant Gibe III, was constructed by the Italians in 2006.
 In this project, a vast amount of plantation has been destroyed.
 Tribes of this area have been forced to vacate their space.
 Plans for Gibe IV and V are under consideration.
 Livelihood and dependence on the river and its annual floods will be highly impacted.

 The Omo valley is arid, tribes living have a rustic life here.
 The river waters were the sources of irrigation of plantations.
-Moreover, the resources of livelihood got affected.
-The long canals diverted the flowing water of the OMO river.
+Moreover, the livelihood resources have been affected.
+The long canals divert the flowing water of the OMO river.
 Researchers, various national or international organizations, and hydrologists expect a large catastrophe in the region.

 Life of Tribals in Omo Valley

 The large variation in the ecosystem has made the OMO valley a spectacular location.
-The valley consists of one among few ”pristine” forests with wildlife existence.
-Further, the valley contains volcanos and grasslands.
+The valley consists of one of the few ”pristine” forests with wildlife.
+Further, the valley contains volcanoes and grasslands.
 The main portion of livelihood for the tribes is possible because of annual flood cycles on Omo.
-These annual floods in Omo were a source of biodiversity, yearlong livelihood, as well as food supply, could be ensured.
+These annual floods in Omo were a source of biodiversity, and a yearlong livelihood, as well as food supply, could be ensured.
 Cultivation was based on the flood retreat process.
 The silt left on the banks of the river after the flood subsided was fertile enough to grow the crop.

 Like the Mursi tribe, rearing sheep, goats, hens, and cattle herds were essential.
-Especially maintaining cattle included marriage value.
+In particular, maintaining cattle including marriage values.
 Hence, cattle rearing was most common among the other tribes as well.

-Kuraz Sugar Project and its Impact on Mursi tribe
+Kuraz Sugar Project and its Impact on the Mursi tribe

 There were several points of concern the Mursi’s and other tribal groups had.

-- Subsequently with the reduction of land and resources the peaceful coexistence with other tribes like Suri, Hamar, and Tarkuna got disrupted.
-Hostility between tribes got increased, Each tribe began fighting for their rights
+- Subsequently, with the reduction of land and resources, the peaceful coexistence with other tribes like Suri, Hamar, and Tarkuna got disrupted.
+Hostilities between tribes have increased.
+Each tribe began fighting for their rights.

 - In the name of evacuation, a lot of property was destroyed by the military.
 Including rapes and murders